ASE Faculty Achievements, Fall 2023 and Spring 2024

 • Oneka LaBennett received the “2023 USC Dornsife Dean’s Emblem Award for Outstanding Scholarship in the space of diversity, equity, inclusion, and belonging.”
 The award honors scholars for publications, research, or engagement with the public or academic community that address issues of access, representational diversity, the impact of marginalization or discrimination, and/or building inclusive communities.
 Her book, Global Guyana: Shaping Race, Gender and Environment in the Caribbean and Beyond will be published by NYU Press in April 2024. https://nyupress.org/9781479827022/global-guyana/

-• Natalia Molina published an essay in the Los Angeles Times.
-See it here.
+• Natalia Molina wrote an op-ed for the Los Angeles Times published on Nov.
+14, 2024 here.

 Natalia Molina won the Weber Book Prize given annually for the best non-fiction book on Southwestern America from the Western History Association.